Bachelor of Science in Nursing

 The Accelerated BSN option is a 15-month program that allows individuals with a non-nursing bachelor’s degree or higher to pursue a degree in nursing.
 This program begins in spring semester.

-If you are currently a registered nurse with an associate degree or state-approved diploma, and wish to earn your Bachelor of Science in Nursing degree, you would then apply to our 15-month RN to BSN program.
-This program begins in fall or spring semester, dependent upon onsite availability for the program.
+If you are currently a registered nurse with an associate degree or state-approved diploma, and wish to earn your Bachelor of Science in Nursing degree, you would then apply to our 15-month RN-to-BSN program.
+This program begins in fall or spring semester.

 The Bachelor of Science in Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Being accredited indicates our commitment to public approbation, attesting to the quality of the educational program and the continued commitment to support and improve the program.